 What to Bring – Pistol Classes

-Although each pistol program offered by OpSpec Training may have specific requirements, we’ve put together a listing of equipment appropriate for every pistol class.
+Although each pistol program offered by OpSpec Training may have specific requirements, we’ve put together a listing of equipment appropriate for most of our pistol classes.

 - Holsters that use the thumb to manipulate the retention device are acceptable.
 (Safariland Automatic Locking System (ALS) design as an example.)

-- If you have a holster related question, contact us and we’ll be happy to discuss.
+If you have a holster-related question, contact us, and we’ll be happy to discuss it.

 - You should have two to four magazine carriers that will allow you to safely carry magazines so you can recharge your firearm.
 The magazine carriers will be mounted opposite from your holster (see below).

 - You should have at five to seven magazines, in general, the more the better.
 Bring more magazines if you bring a gun with a magazine capacity of 10 rounds or less.

 - Every class is different, so check out the class description page for an approximate round count.
 If you are taking a Simunitions® class, you will not need live ammunition.

 - Standard velocity only, no +P ammunition permitted.

 If you have an ammunition related question, contact us and we’ll work with you.